SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 * Colour & Styling: The background, text colour, and the triangles’ colours can be customised to fit your theme.
 You can adjust the colours of the button, triangles, and borders, as well as fine-tune the colour transitions to enhance the effect.

 The Weld button offers a striking hover effect that combines smooth animation with dynamic motion.
 The triangles converge at the centre, creating a "welding" effect that adds energy and interactivity to the button.
 With flexible customisation options for triangle positioning, colour transitions, and animation speed, this button is perfect for adding a unique touch to any web project.

 ---

+### Stream

+The Stream button offers a captivating hover effect that simulates an energetic flow of lines shooting upwards and downwards across the button.
+Initially, the button has a soft pink background with the word "Stream" at the centre.
+Upon hovering, animated lines burst from both the top and bottom of the button, moving in random directions with varying opacity, creating a dynamic and fluid effect.
+As the animation progresses, the radial gradient of vibrant purple and pink hues gradually appears, enhancing the visual impact.
+Once the animation completes, the lines fade away, leaving the background with the glowing radial gradient, giving the impression of energy flowing through the button.

+#### How it works

+* Hover Interaction & Line Movement: Upon hovering over the button, multiple lines are animated to move upwards and downwards, appearing randomly across the button.
+These lines are dynamically created, with each line starting from either the top or bottom, then moving towards a random position on the button with varying opacity, mimicking the flow of energy or a stream.
+* Line Animation: The lines are animated using CSS keyframes.
+The downward-moving lines start from the top and fade out as they move downwards, while the upward-moving lines start from the bottom and fade as they rise.
+The random movement and fading of the lines simulate a flowing, energetic effect.
+* Radial Gradient Background Transition: The background starts as a soft pink, and as the animation progresses, a vibrant radial gradient of purple and pink hues emerges.
+This gradient visually enhances the flow of energy through the button, adding depth and dimension to the interaction.
+* Opacity & Random Positioning: The lines have randomised opacity and positions, which adds a sense of dynamism to the effect.
+As the animation proceeds, the opacity of the lines decreases, creating the appearance of the energy dissipating.

+#### Customisation

+* Line Count & Speed: You can adjust the number of lines created on hover and the speed of their movement.
+This will affect how quickly the lines appear and how many are generated, allowing for a more subtle or intense animation.
+* Opacity & Colour: The opacity of the lines can be controlled to create either a more subtle or more pronounced effect.
+Additionally, the colour of the lines and the background gradient can be customised to match the theme of your project.
+* Positioning & Direction: The starting position of the lines (either from the top or bottom) and their direction can be modified.
+You can adjust the randomization of their x-positions for varied effects.

+The Stream button provides an interactive and visually stimulating hover effect that creates a sense of energy flowing through the button.
+With its dynamic lines moving upwards and downwards, combined with a glowing radial gradient, it adds an exciting and modern touch to any web project.
+Whether you need an attention-grabbing element or a subtle dynamic interaction, this button offers a perfect balance of creativity and functionality.
+The customisation options ensure that it can be tailored to suit any design, making it a versatile addition to your UI.

+---